reggiebernardo/notebooks/README.md

 DOI: [10.5281/zenodo.4810864](https://doi.org/10.5281/zenodo.4810864)

-Please cite the arXiv papers associated with the notebooks if the codes were helpful in research.
+Please cite the arXiv papers associated with the notebooks if you found the codes helpful.
 Thank you.

 ***Summary description of notebooks***